ObjectIsAdvantag/sparkbot-starterkit/README.md

 For debugging purpose, you may want to use a WebAPI Traffic inspector.

-If you 're looking for options, Windows users generally use [Fiddler](https://www.telerik.com/download/fiddler).
+If you're looking for options, Windows users generally use [Fiddler](https://www.telerik.com/download/fiddler).

 Linux and Mac users may give a try to [smartproxy](https://github.com/ObjectIsAdvantag/smartproxy): an experimental #golang traffic capture tool.